melowntech/workshop/tutorials/backend/urbanatlas-cities.rst

 Displaying Open Landuse map over 3D data
 ----------------------------------------

-In this tutorial we combine 3D data of a Czech cities and the Corine Land Cover / Open Landuse datasets from the :ref:`corine-example`.
+In this tutorial we combine 3D data of Czech cities and the Corine Land Cover / Open Landuse datasets from the :ref:`corine-example`.

 .. note:: Czech Cities 3D is proprietary dataset, provided by `Melown Technologies <https://melown.com>`_.
 Please contact Melown Technologies in order to get permission for the dataset usage.